 What is journey mapping?

-Journey mapping is the process of visually illustrating customers’ processes, needs & perceptions throughout their interaction and relationship with an organization.
+Journey mapping is the process of creating a visual representation of customers’ processes, needs & perceptions throughout their interaction and relationship with an organization.
 It helps you understand the steps customers take – the ones you see, and don’t – when they interact with your business.

 It enables you to assess: